-A few years back, Ghana was ranked the 3rd most affordable mobile data plans in Africa, so the sixth position in 2019 and now, though relatively low, compared to other countries, indicates mobile data tariffs are going up.
+A few years back, Ghana was ranked the 3rd in most affordable mobile data plans in Africa, so the sixth position in 2019 and now, though relatively low, compared to other countries, indicates mobile data tariffs are going up in Ghana.

 The telcos put it to the increase in Communication Service Tax (CST) from six per cent to nine per cent last year, plus an additional 9 per cent on interconnect rate, which is not backed by law, as CST is strictly a consumer tax.

-This is in addition to an already existing 17.5% tax consumers taxes on airtime – comprising of 12.5% VAT, 2.5% National Health Levy and 2.5% GETFund Levy, paid by the consumer.
+This is in addition to an already existing 17.5% consumer tax on airtime – comprising of 12.5% VAT, 2.5% National Health Levy and 2.5% GETFund Levy, all paid by the consumer.

 But the CST has recently been reduced to five per cent and yet Ghanaians have started a huge campaign dubbed #DataMustFall to drum home the need to reduce data cost.